 Associate or Senior Editor (Nature Climate Change)

-We now have an opening to join our team as an Associate or Senior Editor: this is a rare and exciting opportunity to help shape the content of the journal in the quantitative social sciences.
-The candidate must have a PhD, and preferably postdoctoral experience, with a strong research record in an area of environmental social science.
-The ideal candidate will be familiar with mathematical modelling and econometric approaches, as well as a demonstrably broad interest in the social, economic and policy basis of environmental and climate issues across geographical and temporal scales.
-Editorial experience would be beneficial, but is not required.
+We now have an opening to join our team as an Associate or Senior Editor.
+This is a rare and exciting opportunity to help shape the climate impacts, adaptation and global environmental change content of the journal (loosely corresponding to the IPCC WG2 topic coverage).
+The candidate must have a PhD, and preferably postdoctoral experience, with a strong research record in an area of environmental science — for example, ecology, biogeochemistry, agriculture, or land use.
+Editorial experience would be beneficial, but is not required

 Our professional editors make the final decision on what we publish.
-The successful applicant will play an important role in determining the representation of policy and socio-economic dimensions of climate change, and more broadly the social sciences and humanities, in the journal.
+The successful applicant will play an important role in determining the representation of the impacts of climate change, as well as interdisciplinary work touching upon these areas, in the journal.
 They will work closely with the other editors on the on-going development of Nature Climate Change and all aspects of the editorial process, including manuscript selection, commissioning and editing of Comments, Perspectives, Reviews and News & Views, and writing for the journal.
-A key aspect of the job is liaising with the academic community through institutional visits and international conferences, as well as engaging with stakeholders.
+A key aspect of the job is liaising with the academic community through institutional visits and international conferences, as well as engaging with stakeholders

 This is a demanding and intellectually stimulating position.
-Broad scientific knowledge and training, excellent literary skills, the ability to absorb new areas of research, and a keen interest in the practice and communication of research are prerequisites.
+Broad scientific knowledge and training, excellent writing skills, the ability to absorb new areas of research, and a keen interest in the practice and communication of research are prerequisites.
 The successful candidate must, therefore, be dynamic and outgoing and have excellent interpersonal skills.
+The salary and benefits will be competitive, reflecting the critical importance and responsibilities of this position

-The position will ideally be based in our London or New York office, but exceptions can be considered for strong candidates.
-Nature Climate Change is part of a dynamic editorial and publishing environment that also includes Nature, Nature Energy, Nature Sustainability and Nature Human Behaviour.
+The position will ideally be based in our London or New York office.
+Nature Climate Change is part of a dynamic editorial and publishing environment that includes Nature, Nature Ecology & Evolution, Nature Sustainability, Nature Geoscience, and the forthcoming Nature Food and Nature Reviews Earth & Environment (launching 2020).